MehrdadSamadishadlou/R_for_Biologists/nexercises.md

    2. How many different variables are in the dataset?
    3. What is the variable type of title?
    4. What is the variable type of genres?
-   5. how many levels are in the factor genres?
+   5. How many levels are in the factor genres?

 6. Create a vector x of integers that starts at 12 and ends at 73.
 Determine the length of object x.
 7. Create a vector containing all the positive odd numbers smaller than 100.
 The numbers should be in descending order.